- 2 Tins (800g) Chopped or Plum Tomatoes

 Tips for Kids

 How about seeing if your wee one likes this with their favourite shaped pasta and vegetables?
-If they’re not keen on veg, you could try adding extra to the sauce, then just blend it up until the sauce is smooth – and the veggies are less obvious!
+If they’re not keen on veg, you could try adding extra to the sauce, then blending it until the sauce is smooth – and the veggies are less obvious!
+If they don't like lumps, you could also try using passata instead of chopped or plum tomatoes for a smoother sauce.
+To up their fibre intake, try using wholemeal pasta.
+If they like things spicy, you could pep it up with some chilli powder.

 Nutrition labels on the front of packaging